nsriad/BCO_PID_Project/docs/bco_algorithm_explained.md

 ## 6. Parallel BCO (OpenMP)

-Fitness evaluation is independent → perfect for parallelism.
+Fitness evaluation is independent which is perfect for parallelism.

 ### Serial:
 ```